Get A Master's In Ocean Engineering

 Florida Tech’s unique community offers students seeking a master’s in ocean engineering access to numerous environment-oriented private companies.
-Students meet and interact with professionals from many prominent local organizations, who often guide students through projects, provide internships, and work at Florida Tech as adjunct faculty.
+Students meet and interact with professionals from many prominent local organizations, who help guide students through projects, provide internships, and work at Florida Tech as adjunct faculty.
 This makes for a special educational opportunity.

-Master’s in ocean engineering students benefit from the vast experience Florida Tech professors bring to the classroom.
-With expertise in a variety of areas, including materials, composites, anti-biofouling, corrosion control, underwater and surface vehicles, and ocean energy, the faculty is on the cutting-edge of their fields.
-Small class sizes allow professors to provide one-on-one mentoring in collaborative learning and research experiences using the latest body of knowledge to prepare students for employment.
+Master’s students in ocean engineering benefit from the vast experience Florida Tech's faculty bring to the classroom.
+With expertise in areas that include materials, composites, anti-fouling, corrosion control, underwater and surface vehicles, and ocean energy, the faculty are on the cutting-edge of their fields.
+Small class sizes allow professors to provide one-on-one mentoring in collaborative learning and research experiences, using the latest knowledge to prepare students for employment.

-Other ocean engineering graduate programs may not have the intimate, focused environment Florida Tech offers—where professors mentor students, class sizes are small and there is an opportunity for hands-on internships and research in some of the most diverse coastal environments in the world.
+We offer an intimate, focused learning environment Florida Tech, where professors mentor students, class sizes are small and there are opportunities for hands-on internships and research in some of the most diverse coastal environments in the world.